polynetwork/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 ### Step2.
 Requesting transaction

-This interface creates cross-chain transactions invoked by business logic contracts when a cross-chain function is carried out in the logic contract.
+Now, you should complete a method to invoke the cross-chain function in the CCM.

 ````solidity
 /*